FlexMeasures/flexmeasures/documentation/api/introduction.rst

 ============

 This document details the Application Programming Interface (API) of the FlexMeasures web service.
 The API supports user automation for flexibility valorisation in the energy sector, both in a live setting and for the purpose of simulating scenarios.
 The web service adheres to the concepts and terminology used in the Universal Smart Energy Framework (USEF).
-We assume in this document that the FlexMeasures instance you want to connect to is hosted at https://company.flexmeasures.io.

 .. _api_versions: